RajeevSharma2015/SDC-TrafficLight-Classifier/README.md

     ```
     python object_detection/builders/model_builder_test.py
     ```

+#### Note
+If #6 path is not set in bash/sh profile ofshell then every time before using "Obect classification" library you need to set path mentioned in #6

 ## Datasets
 In deep learning, before you start coding you need to gather the right datasets.
 For this project, you will need images of traffic lights with labeled bounding boxes.